-Pinnacle Lake Trail is a 4.3 mile out and back trail located near Granite Falls, WA that features a lake.
+Pinnacle Lake Trail is a 4.3 mile out and back trail located near Granite Falls, Washington that features a lake.
 The trail is rated as moderate and primarily used for hiking.

 Nice easy hike.
 This morning it was raining and so there were lots of large pools and puddles on the trail.
 My foot sank down a good 6 inches into the mud.
 No bugs and by the time we got to the lake there was fog so we didn't continue on to bathtub lakes.